tokensoft/launchlists/README.md

 * Git push: `git push origin <the-name-of-my-sale>`

 On github:
-* Submit a pull request from your forked repository to https://github.com/tokensoft/tokenlists
+* Submit a pull request from your forked repository to https://github.com/tokensoft/launchlists

-Once complete the sale will be visible on https://app.tokensoft.io or other platforms supporting tokenlists
+Once complete the sale will be visible on https://app.tokensoft.io or other platforms supporting Launchlists

 ### Staging
 You can try out the Tokensoft platform using the same steps as the production flow below, except:
 * Instead of editing, `./prod/sales_index.json`, add your sale config to the array of sales in `./staging/sales_index.json`
   * Set chain ID to `3` for ropsten
-* View sales at https://app.stagetokensoft.com or other platforms supporting tokenlists
+* View sales at https://app.stagetokensoft.com or other platforms supporting Launchlists
 * The network is Ropsten: this is not suitable for real sales!

 ## Sale Configuration